Monthly Housing Allowance (MHA) for the GI Bill

 Monthly Housing Allowance Calculator

-Post-9/11 and GI Forever GI Bill (Chapter 33) Payment Rate Exceptions
+Post-9/11 and GI Forever GI Bill Payment Rate Exceptions

 If you are not a full-time student, the number of credits you are taking will determine your MHA payments.
-For example, if you are taking eight credits and a full course load is 12, your training time is 67%.
-The MHA payment will be rounded up or down to the nearest 10%.
-So, in this example, you would receive 70% of the applicable housing allowance.
+For example, let’s say you are enrolled in eight credits for the fall semester.
+The VA classifies a full course load as 12 credit hours a semester.
+The VA will take the figure that 8 credit hours is 67% training time.
+The department will round up to the nearest 10 percent, putting it at 70%.
+So your MHA payment would 70% of the applicable housing allowance.

 Military & Veteran Discounts